DigitalOxCanada/Mud2D/Lesson-16/readme.md

 2. Monster AI now will go after the player if close enough.
 Just moving based on delta location isn't perfect until true path finding is performed.

+3. Improved Monster PossibleMoves array to make the code easier to understand.